divagarnavean6/OIBSIP/readme.md

 ### [Email Spam Classification](https://github.com/Priyadharshan2003/OIBSIP-DATA-SCIENCE/tree/main/Task-4_Email_Spam) - In this project, I built a machine learning model to classify emails as spam or not spam.
 I used the famous SpamBase dataset to train my model and evaluated its performance using various metrics.

 ### [Sales Prediction](https://github.com/Priyadharshan2003/OIBSIP-DATA-SCIENCE/tree/main/Task-5_Sales_Predict) - In this project, I built a machine learning model to predict the sales of a product based on various factors such as advertising cost, target audience, and platform.
-I used the Advertising dataset and trained my model using linear regression.
+I used Advertising dataset and trained my model using linear regression.

 ## I have provided the code and detailed explanation for each of these tasks in their respective directories.